edvisor-io/web-client-e2e/README.md

 #### pageObject patterns 👚

-🤖 : *"Patterns are beautiful weaves of code 😍"*
+🤖 : "*Patterns are beautiful weaves of code*"

 If it's for a page, such as the Student Profile page, then the filename will be `studentProfile.pageObject.js`